Antonio Canova: Possagno

 In 1757, Antonio Canova was born in the Venetian Republic city of Possagno to Pietro Canova, a stonecutter, and Angela Zardo Fantolin.
 In 1761, his father died.
 A year later, his mother remarried.
-In 1762, he was put into the care of his paternal grandfather Pasino Canova, who was a stonemason, owner of a quarry, and was a "sculptor who specialized in altars with statues and low reliefs in late Baroque style".
+In 1762, he was put into the care of his paternal grandfather Pasino Canova, who was a stonemason, owner of a "sculptor who specialized in altars with statues and low reliefs in late Baroque style".
 He led Antonio into the art of sculpting.

 Before the age of ten, Canova began making models in clay, and carving marble.
 Indeed, at the age of nine, he executed two small shrines of Carrara marble that are still extant.
 After these works, he appears to have been constantly employed under his grandfather.